 Steve and Veronica Baetje have been making cheese at Baetje Farms in the foothills of the Ozarks since 2006.
-The Batjes keep a large herd of Saanen dairy goats, and along with six employees produce cheeses from March to November, selling them largely in the metropolitan St. Louis area.
+The Baetjes keep a large herd of Saanen dairy goats, and produce cheese along with several employees.

-Steve and Veronica wake up at 3 am each day to milk their 53 goats, and spend the rest of the day turning that milk into cheese.
-Goats receive an unlimited supply of filtered spring water to drink from the farm’s spring, and their diet—an all-natural antibiotic-free whole grain ration—is supplemented with organic herbal teas, organic mineral supplements, locally grown alfalfa hay, and the farm’s pasture.
-The milking season begins in spring and ends in winter, giving the goats a break for several months a year.
+The day's milking begins each morning at 4 am, and the rest of the day is spent turning that milk into cheese, shipping cheese, handling sales calls and making local deliveries.
+Goats receive an unlimited supply of filtered spring water to drink from the farm’s spring, and their diet—an all-natural antibiotic-free whole grain ration—is supplemented with organic herbal teas, mineral supplements, locally grown alfalfa hay, and the farm’s pasture.
+The milking season begins with the birth of spring kids and each doe receives a rest in the winter, giving the goats a break for several months a year.

 Miette is a French-inspired bloomy rind cheese made from a blend of goat and sheep’s milks.
 Drained without pressing and dry salted, the cheese is aged only two weeks and is semi-soft when sold.

 Miette is creamy, mild, sweet and slightly mushroomy, with a melt-in-your-mouth consistency much like that of a baked cheesecake.